 Committee Meeting Frequency Minimum Responsibilities Reserving Committee Quarterly An advisory and oversight committee which is chaired by an INED, the purpose of which is to oversee the governance of the setting of Vhi Insurance's reserves and its compliance with the Board approved Reserving Policy.
 On a quarterly basis, the Committee considers the adequacy of the reserves, related governance, data and control considerations.
 In addition, it reviews annually the Actuarial Report on Technical Provisions and the Peer Review Report.
-Executive Management Team Fortnightly The EMT, led by the Chief Executive, is the decision-making unit to which is delegated day-to-day running of Vhi Insurance.
-It is responsible for, in conjunction with the Board, the effective, prudent and ethical oversight of Vhi Insurance, the development of the business strategy for consideration by the Board, the execution of the agreed strategy and ensuring that risk and compliance are properly managed.
-Executive Risk Committee Monthly Assists the RMCC in fulfilling its oversight responsibilities, with respect to risk management, ensure that the Risk Management Framework is implemented across the business and the Risk Management Framework is appropriately designed and implemented.
+Investment Committee Quarterly Advises on and monitors the management of Vhi Insurance's investments to ensure they align with investment policy, solvency requirements and risk considerations.
+It keeps under review, monitors and makes recommendations to the Board on investment policy, the investment mandate, the investment managers and the custodian.
+From 2022, this Committee has become an Executive Committee with the Group Board retaining responsibility for setting the investment strategy.
+Executive Management Team Fortnightly The EMT, led by the MD Insurance, is the executive leadership team of Vhi Insurance.
+It is responsible for, in conjunction with the Board, the effective, prudent and ethical oversight of Vhi Insurance, developing and presenting strategic proposals for consideration by the Insurance Board, executing the agreed Board approved business plan and ensuring that risk and compliance are properly managed.
+Executive Risk Committee Monthly Assists the Risk Management and Compliance Committee in fulfilling its oversight responsibilities, with respect to risk management, ensure that the Risk Management Framework is implemented across the business and the Risk Management Framework is appropriately designed and implemented.
 Product and Pricing Approval Committee Quarterly, or as required Oversees the composition of benefits, services and costs that make up the overall product proposition to customers, the Committee is authorised to approve changes within parameters delegated by the Board.
-The focus of the Committee is to optimise the value of the overall product proposition for our customers and maintain appropriate prices to cover the costs of meeting our customer's healthcare needs into the future.
-Medical Procurement & Healthcare Cost Management Committee Bi Monthly The Committee is tasked with identifying and supporting the implementation of agreed cost containment initiatives that seek to slow the rate of growth in claim costs whilst also maintaining competitive contractual relationships with key providers and ensuring access to the most up to date health services for customers.
+The focus of the Committee is to optimise the value of the overall product proposition for our customers and maintain appropriate prices to cover the costs of meeting our customers' healthcare needs into the future.
+Competitive Procurement Steering Committee Every two months The Committee is tasked with identifying and supporting the implementation of agreed cost containment initiatives that seek to slow the rate of growth in claim costs whilst also maintaining competitive contractual relationships with key providers and ensuring access to the most up to date health services for customers.
 The Committee also places a focus on innovation and reviews and provides guidance on the overall multi-annual Provider Strategy.